lerna-lite/lerna-lite/README.md

 #### _this new feature was introduced with release [1.2.0](https://github.com/ghiscoding/lerna-lite/releases/tag/v1.2.0) of Lerna-Lite, however we recommend using >=[1.3.0](https://github.com/ghiscoding/lerna-lite/releases)._

-If you are using this new feature, please take 30sec. to fill in a small [poll survey](https://github.com/ghiscoding/lerna-lite/discussions/156) just to see which package manager is the most popular and how many of you are taking advantage of this new `workspace:` protocol.
+If you are using this new feature, please take 30sec. to fill in this small [poll survey](https://github.com/ghiscoding/lerna-lite/discussions/156) just to see which package manager is the most popular and how many of you are taking advantage of this new `workspace:` protocol.
 Thanks :wink:

 ---